How Long Does It Take, What Degree Do You Need, and More

 Security Management Specialists conduct security assessments for organizations, and design security systems and processes.
 May specialize in areas such as physical security, personnel security, and information security.
 May work in fields such as health care, banking, gaming, security engineering, or manufacturing.

-1 common question that we always get is what major or degree do I need to become A Security Specialist or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Security Management Specialists or what courses do I need to take.

-We did a survey to ask other Security Specialists what did they major in college or university and here are the most popular majors that came up.
+We also asked Security Management Specialists what did they major in college or university and here are the top 5 most popular majors that came up.

 Related to Security Management Specialists Requirements

 Security Management Specialists requirements, how to become Security Management Specialists, degree required to be a Security Management Specialist, Security Management Specialists license and certifications, majors to be a Security Management Specialist, is it hard to become a Security Management Specialist and how long does it take